yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 With this change we already get one of the major benefits of Saoirse's proposal, we don't have to edit every return location to wrap it with a result when we introduce an error return channel.
-However the Result is still visible, and you can think of the function definition as outside the Result monad while the body is inside.
-And, if you want to keep Ok wrapping your returns you can just leave off the try and carry on with your life.
+However the Result is still visible, and you can think of the function definition as outside the "result monad" or "try effect" while the function body block is inside.
+This way, if you want to keep Ok wrapping your returns you can just leave off the try and carry on as you always have.

 Going back to the comparison for async, I don't see why we couldn't extend this change to also apply to `async` blocks.
-I can't think of any particular reasons why this would be desirable other than language consistency, but given the intensity of the discussion over whether or not async fns should hide the future from the return type I'm guessing there are at least some reasons to allow this.
+I can't think of any particular reasons why this would be desirable other than language consistency, but given the intensity of the discussion over whether or not async fns should hide the `Future` from the return type I'm guessing there are at least some reasons to allow this.

 ```rust